AFRICAN PENGUINS AT BOULDERS BEACH: THE ULTIMATE GUIDE TO BOULDERS BEACH

 Due to its beautiful swimming bay, shallow rockpools and big granite boulders creating a relatively secluded escape, Boulders Beach is the perfect place to enjoy a fun-filled beach day with the kids.
 The water is also warmer than on the Atlantic seaboard side and it is usually calm between the rocks which makes it perfect for swimming and safe for the kiddies to play around in.

 Looking for some instagram inspiration?
 Check out our post on our favourite Boulders Beach Instagram photos.

 We suggest that you go exploring a bit further.
 Especially if you’re up for an adventure!
-If you walk around the beach to the left you will come to some large boulders which seems like it is the end of the road.
-However if you crutch down you will see a small tunnel between the rocks that you can duck/crawl through.
+If you walk around the beach to the left, you will come across some large boulders which seems like it is the end of the road.
+However, if you crouch down you will see a small tunnel between the rocks that you can duck/crawl through.
 On the other side you will need to scramble over a few rocks and maybe get your feet a bit wet.
 But, that’s the fun of it right!

-If you keep exploring you will find some beautiful spots to relax as well as more penguins.
+If you keep exploring, you will find some beautiful spots to relax as well as even more penguins.